link-daniel/link.github.io/biography.md

 - Host of Pensive podcast.

-- Founder of Junto networking platform with offline events.
+- Founder of Junto platform to foster new kinds of dialog.

 - Author of Rule Over Self.